szstonelee/redisoo/use.md

 ./server
 ```

-This server will reverse each key as value.
+This server will simply reverse each key as value and return to redisoo.

 How test the redisoo with the golang grpc server.